Project-MONAI/tutorials/generation/maisi/README.md

 ARM64 users can build xFormers from the [source](https://github.com/facebookresearch/xformers?tab=readme-ov-file#installing-xformers) if the available wheel does not meet their requirements.

 ### 2. Model Inference
+The information used for both training and inference, like network definition, is stored in [./configs/config_maisi.json](./configs/config_maisi.json).
+Training and inference should use the same [./configs/config_maisi.json](./configs/config_maisi.json).

 The information for the inference input, like body region and anatomy to generate, is stored in [./configs/config_infer.json](./configs/config_infer.json).
 Please feel free to play with it.
 Here are the details of the parameters.

 - `"num_output_samples"`: int, the number of output image/mask pairs it will generate.